EinKeks/ws-client-examples/README.md

         }
     }

-`ATTENTION`: the method of channelId generation is a subject to change in future releases!!!
-It can become numeric in some future release, and you should not get nor currency pair symbol neither channel type from channelId!
-Your code must save map (channelId -> channelType/symbol) according "Subscribe" answers and use this map for decoding channelId to channelType/symbol.
+`ATTENTION`: the method of channelId generation is subject to change in future releases!!!
+It maybe changed to a numeric value in a future release.
+Therefore you should not rely on currency pair symbol nor channel type from channelId remaining the same!
+Your code must save map (channelId -> channelType/symbol) according to the "Subscribe" response and use this map for decoding channelId to channelType/symbol.

 When ticker changes you will get messages like this: